MIDASverse/MIDASpy/midas_functions.md

 Model construction first requires an instantiation of MIDAS.
 The model then needs to be constructed and trained before imputations can be generated.
 Calibration is optional, but strongly recommeded.

+This class doesn't explicitly return values.
+Values are either stored internally, files are saved remotely or methods yield rather than returning.
+The key attribute is .output_list when samples are generated.

 #### Instantiation:

 - Midas()